-In order to conduct its business, services and duties, Lydden Parish Council processes a wide range of data, relating to its own operations and some which it handles on behalf of partners.
+In order to conduct its business, services and duties, Edmondsley Parish Council processes a wide range of data, relating to its own operations and some which it handles on behalf of partners.
 In broad terms, this data can be classified as:

-- Data shared in the public arena about the services it offers, its mode of operations and other information it is required to make available to the public. - Confidential information and data not yet in the public arena - Confidential information about other organisations because of commercial sensitivity. - Personal data concerning its current, past and potential employees, Councillors, and volunteers. - Personal data concerning individuals who contact it for information, to access its services or facilities or to make a complaint.
+- Data shared in the public arena about the services it offers, its mode of operations and other information it is required to make available to the public. - Confidential information and data not yet in the public arena such as ideas or policies that are being worked up. - Confidential information about other organisations because of commercial sensitivity. - Personal data concerning its current, past and potential employees, Councillors, and volunteers. - Personal data concerning individuals who contact it for information, to access its services or facilities or to make a complaint.

-Lydden Parish Council will adopt procedures and manage responsibly, all data which it handles and will respect the confidentiality of both its own data and that belonging to partner organisations and members of the public.
+Edmondsley Parish Council will adopt procedures and manage responsibly, all data which it handles and will respect the confidentiality of both its own data and that belonging to partner organisations it works with and members of the public.
 In some cases, it will have contractual obligations towards confidential data, but in addition will have specific legal responsibilities for personal and sensitive information under data protection legislation.